obi-amd64/OpenDonita-Dockerized/README.md

 Now there are two ways of connecting the robot to the server:

-* turn off the WiFi router and turn on again
+* turn off the WiFi router and turn on again (or stop *hostapd*, wait some seconds, and start it again if you are using an isolates WiFi network)

-* or turn off the robot and turn on it again
+* or turn off the robot for some seconds and turn on it again.
+This requires removing it from the charging base and turning it off with the lateral switch.

-when you do it, you should see that, after several seconds, the Wifi light in the robot turns on.
+when you do it, you should see that, after several seconds, the Wifi light in the robot turns on, and in the server screen there are several messages.
 Now you can control it from the new app.

 ## Using the app